-Nepos is known from a dedicatory inscription at Aquileia (CIL V 877, Smallwood 229) where he had been appointed patronus (patron).
+Nepos is known from a dedicatory inscription at Aquileia (CIL V 877, Smallwood 229), where he had been appointed patronus (patron).
 The local decurions marked the event by setting up a statue of him.
-At the beginning of the nineteenth century, the marble base of his statue was found in Aquileia with a long inscription that gives details of his career as well as his complete name; Aulus Platorius Nepos Aponius Italicus Manilianus Gaius Licinius Pollio.
-From this, it would appear that his original name had been Gaius Licinius Pollio and that he was adopted by a certain A. Platorius Aponius Italicus Manilianus (whose name also looks like the result of adoption) which gave him that long name.
+The marble base of his statue was found in Aquileia at the beginning of the nineteenth century.
+It contains a long inscription detailing his career and complete name; Aulus Platorius Nepos Aponius Italicus Manilianus Gaius Licinius Pollio.
+From this, it would appear that his original name had been Gaius Licinius Pollio and that he was adopted by a certain A. Platorius Aponius Italicus Manilianus (whose name also looks like the result of adoption), which gave him that long name.

 Next, he was elected quaestor and was sent to Macedonia to handle the finances of the province under the proconsul.
 He later became Tribune of the People in Rome, then praetor (responsible for the administration of justice) in AD 111.
 Shortly after that, he held a curatorship of a member of roads in Etruria around 112-113 before becoming legate of Legio I Adiutrix in Pannonia during Trajan’s Parthian campaigns (115-117).
 When in August 117 Hadrian ascended the imperial throne, Nepos was governor of Thrace.
 It is possible that he hosted Hadrian when the new emperor was on his way from Antioch to Rome in early 118 (read more here & here).